Undecidable problem: Examples of undecidable statements

-In 1970, Russian mathematician Yuri Matiyasevich showed that Hilbert's Tenth Problem, posed in 1900 as a challenge to the next century of mathematicians, cannot be solved.
+Hilbert's Tenth Problem, posed in 1900 as a challenge to the next century of mathematicians, was proved undecidable by Yuri Matiyasevich in 1970.
 Hilbert's challenge sought an algorithm which finds all solutions of a Diophantine equation.
-A Diophantine equation is a more general case of Fermat's Last Theorem; we seek the integer roots of a polynomial in any number of variables with integer coefficients.
-Since we have only one equation but n variables, infinitely many solutions exist (and are easy to find) in the complex plane; however, the problem becomes impossible if solutions are constrained to integer values only.
+A Diophantine equation is a more general case of Fermat's Last Theorem; we seek integer roots of a polynomial in any number of variables with integer coefficients.
+Since we have only one equation but n variables, infinitely many solutions exist (and are easy to find) in the complex plane; however, the problem becomes impossible if solutions are constrained to integer values of the variables.
 Matiyasevich showed this problem to be unsolvable by mapping a Diophantine equation to a recursively enumerable set and invoking Gödel's Incompleteness Theorem.

 In 1936, Alan Turing proved that the halting problem—the question of whether or not a Turing machine halts on a given program—is undecidable, in the second sense of the term.
 This result was later generalized by Rice's theorem.

 In 1973, Saharon Shelah showed the Whitehead problem in group theory is undecidable, in the first sense of the term, in standard set theory.

 In 1977, Paris and Harrington proved that the Paris-Harrington principle, a version of the Ramsey theorem, is undecidable in the axiomatization of arithmetic given by the Peano axioms but can be proven to be true in the larger system of second-order arithmetic.

 Kruskal's tree theorem, which has applications in computer science, is also undecidable from the Peano axioms but provable in set theory.
 In fact Kruskal's tree theorem (or its finite form) is undecidable in a much stronger system codifying the principles acceptable on basis of a philosophy of mathematics called predicativism.

 Goodstein's theorem is a statement about the Ramsey theory of the natural numbers that Kirby and Paris showed is undecidable in Peano arithmetic.

 Gregory Chaitin produced undecidable statements in algorithmic information theory and proved another incompleteness theorem in that setting.
 Chaitin's theorem states that for any theory that can represent enough arithmetic, there is an upper bound c such that no specific number can be proven in that theory to have Kolmogorov complexity greater than c.
 While Gödel's theorem is related to the liar paradox, Chaitin's result is related to Berry's paradox.

 In 2007, researchers Kurtz and Simon, building on earlier work by J.H.
 Conway in the 1970s, proved that a natural generalization of the Collatz problem is undecidable.

 In 2019, Ben-David and colleagues constructed an example of a learning model (named EMX), and showed a family of functions whose learnability in EMX is undecidable in standard set theory.